 Capital costs and power generation efficiency are two major hurdles in reducing the cost of generating electricity.
 Traditional power plants generate electricity by combusting fuel to heat water into steam, which in turn drives a steam turbine to generate electricity.
 However, the extraordinary properties of supercritical carbon dioxide - a fluid with qualities of both a liquid and a gas - make it an exciting prospect as a replacement for steam turbines as a way to generate electricity.

-Mark Anderson, an engineering physics research professor at UW-Madison, is doing research that will aid in developing large-scale supercritical CO2 advanced power systems.
+UW-Madison professor Mark Anderson is doing research that will aid in developing large-scale supercritical CO2 advanced power systems.
 Anderson is currently working with industry in Wisconsin to start production of key components for the supercritical CO2 closed-cycle gas turbine.

-Bottom Line: Replacing a steam turbine system with a closed-cycle gas turbine using supercritical carbon dioxide could increase power generation efficiency by 50 percent or more, resulting in a significant reduction in the cost of electricity.
+Bottom Line: Replacing a steam turbine system with a closed-cycle gas turbine using supercritical CO2 could increase power generation efficiency by 50 percent or more, resulting in a significant reduction in the cost of electricity.
 This technology could have significant impact on every power generation technology, including nuclear, natural gas, wind, and solar.
-Wisconsin industries have already begun collaborating to develop parts for the supercritical CO2 turbine supply chain.